code-lucidal58/markdown_cheatsheet/README.md

 ```

 ### Blockquotes
+A blockquote is a sentence or paragraph that's been specially formatted to draw attention to the reader.
 To create a block quote, all you have to do is preface a line with the "greater than" caret (>).
 ```text
 >"Her eyes had called him and his soul had leaped at the call.
 To live, to err, to fall, to triumph, to recreate life out of life!"
 ```
+When quotes span multiple paragraph, each line must have caret(>).

+### Lists
+To create an unordered list, preface each item in the list with an asterisk ( * ).